userid0/cathena/devel/Shinomori/readme.txt

 you might need to modify build options on your's
 ///////////////////////////////////////////////////////////
-introduced slight changes the character file format (txt) so be sure to make a backup befor trying this version otherwise you might not be able to switch back to branch
+introduced slight changes the character file format (txt) so be sure to make a backup before trying this version otherwise you might not be able to switch back to branch
 ///////////////////////////////////////////////////////////
 start to change all data to real types for better type checking